Living As God’s People

 The LORD is near to the broken hearted And saves those who are crushed in spirit (Psalm 34:18).

 Poverty of spirit arises when circumstances bring us to the point of seeing no way out and no hope.
 It could be poverty of means, ill health or a broken relationship which breaks our heart and crushes our spirit.
 Human nature sees poverty of spirit as something to be avoided, yet it is a condition which enables God to reach us.
 When someone is destitute in spirit, their only hope, comfort and strength is in God.
-When we are humble and recognise that we have nothing to offer God except our trust and obedience we become ready vessels for God’s Spirit.
-Such are potential citizens of the kingdom of God.
+When we are humble and recognise that we have nothing to offer God except our trust and obedience, when we are broken and even despair of life we become ready vessels for God’s Spirit.
+Such people are potential citizens of the kingdom of God.

 Luke’s account (6:20) says “Blessed are you poor…” and it is true that that those who have least in worldly possessions are those who are more likely to embrace the gospel of Christ.